The Road to a Sky

-At the height of the Covid-19 pandemic, I built a home in the back of a Subaru and drove solo across the United States and back.
+At the height of the Covid-19 pandemic, I built a home in the back of my Subaru and drove solo across the United States and back.
 Within a year, I would drive thousands of miles, making my way across the country 4 more times on 2 more road trips.

 The road showed me a lot, and I spent a lot of time alone.
 I taught myself how to camp and how to exist amongst the mountains, the valleys and the trees.
 I was giddy with excitement strolling the streets of Hollywood and fell in love with the entire city of New Orleans.
 I showered in the great wide open of Joshua Tree’s desert sands with nothing around me but a California breeze.
 I got comfortable in vast, sprawling landscapes and small, enclosed car beds and met people of all different backgrounds who showed me their homes and told me about their lives.